What is an Ebook? The Magic of the Electronic Book

 In this post, we’ll dive into some of the most popular ebook formats and reveal the reasons why (almost) every author should consider joining the digital publishing revolution.

-Some of the most popular e-readers that natively use the EPUB format include:
+Some of the most popular e-readers on the market include:

 - Kobo Clara HD ($119.99)

 - Kobo Forma ($249.99)

 Now that you're familiar with the nature of ebooks, let's get to the juicy stuff.